dask/dask-image/docs/comparision.rst

 Function Coverage
 *****

-coverage of dask-image vs scipy ndimage functions
+Coverage of dask-image vs scipy ndimage functions
 **********************

 This table shows which SciPy ndimage functions are supported by dask-image.